Part of Applied System Dynamics - Foundations

 Under system pressure, resource allocation often changes quickly.
 Urgency, guilt, conflict, disappointment, power difference or social dependency can claim a lot of attention before you consciously choose.

 The system does not calmly ask: “What do I want?”
-It first tries to lower tension, reduce risk or protect connection.
+It first tries to lower tension, reduce risk, protect connection or regain control.

 That is why behavior under pressure often feels less like choice and more like necessity.